-Enzyme replacement therapy shows promising results in X-linked myotubular myopathyJanuary 22nd, 2013 in Genetics /
+Enzyme replacement therapy shows promising results in X-linked myotubular myopathyJanuary 22, 2013 in Medicine & Health / Genetics

 A collaborative research team including a Medical College of Wisconsin (MCW) pediatric neuropathologist successfully mitigated some of the effects of a muscular disease by using a new targeted enzyme replacement therapy strategy from 4s3 Bioscience.